robert-f-ruff/rules_engine/README.md

 - `secrets/mail_host_port.txt`: This stores the port number on the email server that the Simple Mail Transport Protocol (SMTP) service listens on; an appropriate default value is populated by the script.
 - `secrets/mail_host.txt`: This stores the address to use in connecting to the email server; an appropriate default value is populated by the script.
 - `secrets/mail_server_password.txt`: This stores the password for the email account used in connecting to the email service.
-- `secrets/wildfly_user_name.txt`: This stores the user name for the WildFly server management user.
-- `secrets/wildfly_user_password.txt`: This stores the password for the WildFly server management user's password.

 ## Setup Environment
 A Docker Compose file (`docker-compose-supporting_services.yml`) is provided that will launch the supporting services: